How Thomas Edison Invented the Practical Incandescent Light Bulb

 What it doesn't cover

-- —Does not cover the systems for generating or distributing electricity to power the lamp.
+- —Does not cover the electrical grid or power distribution systems required to power the lamp.

 The clever bit